Introduction

 If we now execute npm run atlas

-, it will create a png image with all our brush textures and a JSON file with the needed information to locate them inside the atlas.
+, it will create a PNG image with all our brush textures and a JSON file with the information needed to locate them inside the atlas.

 The generated JSON is very easy to parse and includes the size of the generated atlas (meta.size